-Monika Kaden's ultimate goal is that her art becomes a "Gesamtkunstwerke" - work of many disciplines.
-Designing sets for plays on a variety of stages, showcasing creative costumes, cutting-edge projections, captivating light and sound are Monika Kaden's passion.
+Monika Kaden's ultimate goal is that her art becomes a "Gesamtkunstwerk" - work of many disciplines.
+Designing sets for plays on a variety of stages, showcasing creative costumes, cutting-edge projections, and captivating light and sound are Monika Kaden's passions.

-The BAUHAUS has certainly a huge influence on Kaden's work.
-Being educated in the BAUHAUS tradition at "Burg Giebichenstein" University of Art & Design, in Halle (Former East) Germany and later her BAUHAUS related education at Rietveld Academie in Amsterdam and finally at Alfred University, NY, has formed her artistic vision.
+The BAUHAUS has certainly had a huge influence on Kaden's work.
+Being educated in the BAUHAUS tradition at "Burg Giebichenstein" University of Art & Design, in Halle (Former East) Germany, and later her BAUHAUS-related education at Rietveld Academie in Amsterdam and finally at Alfred University, NY, has formed her artistic vision.

-Her desire to integrate her two and three-dimensional art work onto the stage - incorporating light, projections, video, sound - along with skilled actors to the mix, was fueled at Alfred University.
+Her desire to integrate her two and three-dimensional artwork onto the stage - incorporating light, projections, video, and sound - along with skilled actors to the mix, was fueled at Alfred University.
 Her Professors gave her all the support she needed to bring several of her creations to the stage.

-Monika Kaden designed her own rendition of "Barbette," based upon an essay by Joan Cocteau about a NYC Tight Rope Dancer.
-As a result of making costumes, sets, sound and text she created a short film out of the many projections.
+Monika Kaden designed her rendition of "Barbette," based upon an essay by Joan Cocteau about an NYC Tight Rope Dancer.
+As a result of making costumes, sets, sound, and text she created a short film out of the many projections.
 Kaden's first son Max performed in this project.

-Joan Marais, the very popular French actor (Beauty and the Beast, Orphee), director and close friend of Jean Cocteau visited with Monika Kaden in the South of France.
-Jean Marais viewed Kaden's concept and execution and articulated his appreciation into a handwritten letter, addressed to Monika Kaden in 1997.
+Joan Marais, the very popular French actor (Beauty and the Beast, Orphee), director, and close friend of Jean Cocteau visited Monika Kaden in the South of France.
+Jean Marais viewed Kaden's concept and execution and articulated his appreciation in a handwritten letter, addressed to Monika Kaden in 1997.

-All the costumes, projections, sculptures und sets for "We" were made by Kaden.
-She integrated the music by Peter Gabriel into the production.
+All the costumes, projections, sculptures, and sets for "We" were made by Kaden.
+She integrated music by Peter Gabriel into the production.
 For the final curtain, a special piece of music was composed.
 She describes this experience as one of the most influential of her artistic journey.